artistudioxyz/dot-framework/README.md

 - To refactor this framework you can run : `aspri --wp-refactor --path {pathtoproject} --from Dot --to {Projectnamespace} --type {plugin|theme}`
   - or via grunt : `grunt shell:dot_refactor` (you need to set the `{Projectnamespace}` in `Gruntfile.js`)

-### Note - Versions
+### Configure the framework

-- Please don't forget to change the version in `config.json` and `package.json` to your own version.
+- Change the version in `config.json` and `package.json` to your own version.
+- Disable GitHub release-it in `.release-it.json`

 ## 📟 Commands

 - Generate original assets from `.min` in [`assets/build`,`assets/vendor`] : `grunt shell:original_assets`
-- Install husky : `npx husky install`

 ## 🎉 Credits